LYNCH·LLP

 • How many art units does this examiner cover?

 Yes.
-The allowance rate ranges from 75% to 82% across his art units.
-This pooled record aggregates all units and does not assign specific rates to individual units.
+The allowance rate ranges from 75% to 82% across the examiner's art units.
+The pooled figure of 78% is an aggregate and does not represent any single art unit's rate.

 ◈ RESPONDING TO AN OFFICE ACTION